alfredosalzillo/react-pendulum/README.md

 ### MultiProvider

-A component to wrap components with multiple providers nicely,
+A component to nicely and readably wrap components with multiple providers

 Props
 - `providers` the array of providers instances to wrap to the `children`